2jacobtan/portfolio/README.md

 # Recent Work

-### CIS 194: Introduction to Haskell (Fall 2016) -- I started this in January 2020; stopped in February.
-Finished up to week 8.
+### CIS 194: Introduction to Haskell (Fall 2016)
+-- January to February 2020; Finished up to week 8.
 Course website: https://www.cis.upenn.edu/~cis194/fall16/

 Sokoban game I have written as part of the course: